unimi-dse/4cf839a7/README.md

  ### Shiny App

-The function `cpfapp()` runs a very basic interface where the a selection of Member State Graphical User Interface to evaluate the projects from https://github.com/unimi-dse
+The function `cpfapp()` runs a very basic interface with a selection of European Member state

 ```R
 cpfapp()